(A) This rule describes the responsibilities of the administrative agency.

-(iii) Complete a JFS 03900 "Notice of Intercounty Transfer" (rev. 5/2010), attach a copy of the JFS 03900 to the records being transferred to the county of new residence, and keep a copy of the JFS 03900 in the retained case record.
+(ii) Complete a notice of intercounty transfer, attach a copy of the notice to the records being transferred to the county of new residence, and keep a copy of the notice in the retained case record.

-(iv) Maintain a copy of transferred documents for future reference, while making originals available, to the extent available, to the county of new residence.
+(iii) Maintain a copy of transferred documents for future reference, while providing original documents, to the extent available, to the county of new residence.

 (d) The CDJFS in the county of new residence shall:

-(i) Not require the individual reapply or cooperate with a redetermination of eligibility for medical assistance merely due to the change in county of residence.
+(i) Not require the individual to reapply or cooperate with a renewal of eligibility for medical assistance merely due to the change in county of residence.

 (ii) Provide the medical assistance benefits for which the individual is eligible.

-(iii) Perform the periodic redetermination or redetermination upon a change in circumstances as outlined in rule 5101:1-38-01.2 of the Administrative Code.
+(iii) Perform the periodic renewal or renewal upon a change in circumstances as outlined in this rule.